 Have you had these thoughts before going on a trip?
 Wondering, do you need travel insurance?

 You may be going travelling for the first time and just have no idea what travel insurance is, or why you even need travel insurance.

-We’ve been travelling for a while now and if there is one thing that we’ve learned.
-It’s a crazy unpredictable world out there, you never know what might happen.
+We’ve been travelling full time since April 2013, and before that also took a lot of trips (93 countries visited and counting at time of writing) and if there is one thing that we’ve learned: It’s a crazy unpredictable world out there, you never know what might happen.

 No one is impenetrable.
 Unless you are Superman.
 And if that’s the case, dude, why are you even reading this article?

-Our friends at Nomadasaurus were in a bus crash in Myanmar in 2014.
-Also Dave from The Planet D recently broke his back while on a trip in Peru.
+Our friends at Nomadasaurus were in a bus crash in Myanmar.
+Also, Dave from Canada’s biggest adventure travel blog The Planet D broke his back while on a trip in Peru.

 Medical difficulties aside, there are other reason you may need travel insurance.